From free cars to celebrity chefs: how the all-inclusive holiday went upmarket

 High-end AI is nothing new in more remote, long-haul destinations where everything has to be offered in-resort.
 Tahiti’s megabucks The Brando resort does all-inclusive, while Anantara Maia Seychelles throws in in-villa yoga, unlimited scuba diving and “private dining anywhere on the grounds” as part of its rate.
 Mexico’s recent opening, Unico 20°87°, an adults-only Riviera Maya resort, has also claimed to “reinvent all inclusive” with its celebrity-chef restaurant, free poolside food service and local crafting experiences.
 In Europe, however, it feels like an emerging, thriving market.

-The trade-off, unsurprisingly, is fairly chunky rates - Ikos’s rooms start at £300 a night, low season, but this can rise to £700-800 in high season.
+The trade-off, unsurprisingly, is fairly chunky rates – Ikos’ rooms start at £300 a night, low season, but this can rise to £700-800 in high season.
 Domes Aulus resorts have rooms from £160 per night in low season on their basic AI rate; more like £268 per night for the premium “Cool Inclusive”.

-With two new resorts in the pipeline - a second on Corfu and a new one on Mallorca - Ikos’s Lee Barker says that what the premium all-inclusive crowd wants next is more space.
+With two new resorts in the pipeline – a second on Corfu and a new one on Mallorca – Ikos’ Lee Barker says that what the premium all-inclusive crowd wants next is more space.
 The group is increasing the amount of suites with terraces, bungalows and villas in both new and existing resorts.
 “Clients want more space, more privacy, that’s what we’ve learnt.
 In 2023, we’ll introduce five villas in Ikos Porto Petro (Mallorca), with access to the resort facilities,” he explains.
-But largely it’s more of the same - applying the winning formula to as many locations as it suits.
+But largely it’s more of the same – applying the winning formula to as many locations as it suits.

 So, when’s the next time you’ll book an all-inclusive?
 It turns out, it could be more your cup of (deluxe, loose-leaf) tea than you think.